 Key Initiatives

-This is a listing of your career achievements, formatted in an easy-to-read style that is interesting yet highlights all of your major accomplishments during your teaching career.
-Include small inserts of some of the challenges you had at other schools and how you overcame them and actually made them work for you.
-Include small bits of information relating to awards, recognition, and certifications you may have received for things you did that made the school better and increased students’ learning and achievement.
+This is a listing of your career achievements, formatted in an interesting, easy-to-read style highlighting all of your major accomplishments during your teaching career.
+Include small inserts of some of the challenges you had at other schools and how you overcame them and made them work for you.
+Include small information about awards, recognition, and certifications you may have received for things you did that improved the school and increased students’ learning and achievement.

 Philosophy of Education Statement

 This job search document is sometimes a prerequisite in your job search.
-Many schools will expect to see it either as part of your application or at the job interview.
-Your statement should be a well-worded narrative on your thoughts and beliefs on education and learning.
+Many schools expect to see it as part of your application or job interview.
+Your statement should be a well-worded narrative of your thoughts and beliefs on education and learning.

-Reviewing a sample statement will help you see how to incorporate your teaching style, what type of teacher you are, and how you help students learn.
-This document helps schools to figure out if you are a good match with their philosophy and mission.
+Reviewing a sample statement will help you incorporate your teaching style, identify your type of teacher, and describe how you help students learn.
+This document helps schools determine whether you are a good match for their philosophy and mission.